runemadsen/introduction-to-processing/README.md

 * Exercise: Make a `house` function that draws a house
 * Parameters
 * Exercise: Make a function that draws a house.
 Use it to draw it 3 different places.
+* MORE EXERCISES THAT USE IF/ELSE AND FUNCTIONS

 ### Repetition